Immunizations, Background Check, Drug Testing and CPR Requirements

 will be administratively withdrawn from class if the required criminal background check is not initiated with the specified vendor, by the due date indicated on the pre-registration packet.
 Students with crimes on the DHS crimes list, which do not allow them to attend clinical,

-will be disqualified from attending the Medical Assisting Program.
+will be disqualified from attending the Medical Assistant Program.

 - Back to Top -

-- Students who have successfully registered in a Medical Assisting Program must initiate a criminal background check on, or before the specified due date in the Pre-registration packet.
+- Students who have successfully registered in a Medical Assistant Program must initiate a criminal background check on, or before the specified due date in the Pre-registration packet.

 - Failing to meet this deadline will result in the student being administratively withdrawn from the program.

-- Only the vendor specified by the Medical Assisting Program, Verified Credentials, may be used for the criminal background check.
+- Only the vendor specified by the Medical Assistant Program, Verified Credentials, may be used for the criminal background check.

-- Waitlisted students must initiate the criminal background check within 2 days of notification that they have secured a seat in the Medical Assisting Program.
+- Waitlisted students must initiate the criminal background check within 2 days of notification that they have secured a seat in the Medical Assistant Program.

 - The criminal background check is valid for the duration of the students program of study.

-- Students with crimes noted on the DHS permanent, 10-year or 5-year review list will be disqualified from attending the Medical Assisting Program.
+- Students with crimes noted on the DHS permanent, 10-year or 5-year review list will be disqualified from attending the Medical Assistant Program.

-- The Medical Assisting Program Director will notify individual applicants of their disqualification.
+- The Medical Assistant Program Director will notify individual applicants of their disqualification.